rotheconrad/F100_Prok_Recombination/README.md

 A collection of genomes in fasta format is all that is required as input to begin.
 This workflow was designed focused on genome collections from the same species (≥95% ANI) but it will work at broader or finer genome similarity groupings as long as some 100% RBMs exist between the genomes.

+The steps are left separately so the user can more easily follow the workflow, and so individual steps can be more efficiently parallelized depending on the users system.

 This workflow will yeild many intermediate files and several publication ready figures.

 *Figures are publication quality PDF files, DataTables are tab separated value (tsv) files*